New Testament: Women

 Approximately 13 references

-Sister of Mary and Lazarus in Bethany.
-Known for her busy hospitality when Jesus visited, contrasted with Mary's sitting at Jesus' feet (Luke 10:38-42).
-Made the profound confession "I believe that you are the Christ, the Son of God" before Jesus raised Lazarus (John 11:27).
+Sister of Mary and Lazarus in Bethany, remembered for her active hospitality when Jesus visited — contrasted with Mary's quiet attentiveness at his feet.
+It was Martha, however, who spoke one of the gospel's clearest confessions before the raising of Lazarus: "I believe that you are the Christ, the Son of God."

 Key references: John 11:1, John 11:5, John 11:19, John 11:20, John 11:21, John 11:24, John 11:30, John 11:39, John 12:2, Luke 10:38 (and 2 more)